viggnah/dataservice-bank-demo/README.md

 * Left click on the `TestCompositeExporter` and select `Export Project Artifacts and Run` again.
 This time it should be show up on the service catalog in APIM.
 * Create an API out of the service and publish it
 * Subscribe to the API and generate the keys from the developer portal
+* Generate the access token from the developer portal as well
-* Hardcode the access toke for now in the React App to call the API (will be changed in the next step)
+* Hard code the access token for now in the React App to call the API (will be changed in the next step)

+> **Troubleshooting Info**\
+If you get CORS errors, try deploying the sample PizzaShack API and call it from the Try Out tab in the publisher portal.
+If that also gives a CORS error, then restart the API Manager and try again.

 ## Use Identity Server for App Login and API Security (3rd party Key Manager for API Manager)
 >![Interaction between MI, APIM, and IS](./readme-imgs/MI+APIM+IS.png)

+* Configure the Identity Server as a (3rd party Key Manager for the API Manager)[https://apim.docs.wso2.com/en/4.2.0/administer/key-managers/configure-wso2is-connector/]